 But…stop.
 Put away the ladder.
 You can clean gutters from the ground, easily and safely.
 Here’s your quick guide to why—and how.

-Why Clean Gutters from the Ground?
+Why Clean Gutters From the Ground?

 Of course, there are disadvantages, too.
-It can be difficult to actually clean gutters without a ladder unless you are using the right tool.
+It can be difficult to clean gutters without a ladder unless you are using the right tool.
 And because you’re not in the business of doing this more than absolutely necessary, let’s make sure you choose the right rain gutter cleaning tool.

-Best Tools for Cleaning Gutters from the Ground
+Best Tools For Cleaning Gutters from the Ground

 There are five basic tools that can be used:

 Not all tools are created equal, though.
 Let’s look at which of these tools on the list work.